 The kiosk contains feedback.
 Throughout the features, the students need to enter students email, then it will be verified.
 The students email will also help the management to reach out to students after a complaint has been made.
 For example, the students will be given a few questions so that the students can rate the problem just to show how severe the problem is.

 7.6.
 Use Case Diagram

 7.7 Use Case Template

-Table 11: Table below shows the use case template for Login use case